 4.2 LIMITATION

-The limitation of this pilot study is that the healthy subjects included did not have a history of stroke or any brain damage.
+The first limitation of the study is ARMT’s defect, the user must try to avoid other people appearing in the background when using it, otherwise it will cause incorrect rendering of the background portrait to the mirror side.
+The next limitation is the subject criteria in this pilot study, the healthy subjects included did not have a history of stroke or any brain damage.
 Therefore, their blood perfusion signal response in the certain cortex may not be representative of the general behavior of stroke patients.
 Subjects with a history of stroke or hemiplegia will be considered to participate in the experiment in the future.

 The possible flaws in the experimental design can also be found from the experimental results.
 The block average method and the GLM regression method produced inconsistent results, indicating that the experiment may have missed some uncontrolled variables.
+For example, we found that the specification for the action guidance is not very finely defined in the experiment after performing the clinical trial experiment.
+In 30 second pinch trial of the block design for fNIRS measurement stage, different subjects have different pinching habits, such as the direction the palm is facing, the force of pinching, and the degree of finger bending.
+Instead of controlling the frequency of pinching, those differences could be regulated in the future experiment.

-It may be that the guidance from the movement is not careful enough, or it may be unstable and unpredictable fNIRS signals in between different subjects.
+Unstable and unpredictable fNIRS signals in between different subjects is another found of experimental flaws.
 How to obtain the well quality optical signal will be a big challenge for using fNIRS as a benchmark for brain activation quantification.
 In previous literature survey, some of the researcher utilized EEG for analyzing the intervention influence though the method cannot have spatial resolution comparable to fNIRS, EEG is easier to prepare than fNIRS in the pre-experimental setting and has relatively stable signal quality for different subjects.
 In terms of results, in this study, we did not effectively use the spatial resolution of fNIRS to achieve a more refined analysis of brain activity.
 This is because the signal quality among fNIRS channels has not been well set in this study, so the analysis stage can only estimate the activity trend of a specific brain region by averaging a wide range of channels.
 In this situation, EEG may be a more appropriate choice for pilot experiments that require the collection of large amounts of trend data.

 Another flaws in lack of the third control group to handle the condition that the ARMT group result has no significant result comparing to the MT group.
 Our statistical results cannot confirm whether MT or ARMT has different effects on the brain regions of the subjects than the movement of the one side healthy hand solely, and as evidence that may promote neuroplasticity.
 Adding a group that signally acquire the fNIRS signal when subjects moving one side of their hand without any kinds of intervention may can be a baseline to evaluate the activation level difference of intervention.